ShlezingerLab/Adversarial_Sensitivity/README.md

 Welcome to the official repository for the research paper titled "On the Interpretable Adversarial Sensitivity of Iterative Optimizers" authored by an anonymous researcher.

+## Installation
+To get started, please follow the instructions below to install the necessary requirements:

+1. Ensure that Python version 3 is installed on your system.
+2. Download or clone this repository to your local machine.
+3. Navigate to the project directory using the cd <folder> command.
+4. Run the command pip install -r requirements.txt to install all the necessary packages.

+## Usage

 To replicate the experiments and perform the analysis outlined in the paper, please follow the instructions below:

-Run the main.py script using the appropriate flag to execute each attack and generate the associated graphs.
+Run the following commnad: 'python main.py' using the appropriate flag to execute each attack and generate the associated graphs.
 The available flags are as follows:

 --ista: Executes the attack using the ISTA (Iterative Soft Thresholding Algorithm) method and generates the corresponding graphs.